“An individual has not started living until he can rise above the narrow confines of his individualistic concerns to the broader

 ASCE recognizes the strategic and critical importance of advocating for and sustaining a diverse workforce and inclusive work environment.
 The Society is committed to implementing policies and programs designed to advance the profession by promoting an inclusive climate in the profession.

-, recognizing outstanding talents, skills and abilities of the next generation of young, diverse engineering leaders (Professionals age 30 or younger) as well as the best and brightest whose academic successes and experiences in the engineering field have positioned them to make an impact (College Edition).
+The New Faces of Civil Engineering, Colligate and Professional editions, recognize outstanding talents, skills and abilities of the next generation of young, diverse engineering leaders (Professionals age 30 or younger) as well as the best and brightest whose academic successes and experiences in the engineering field have positioned them to make an impact (College Edition).

 Fostering an inclusive civil engineering community, ASCE’s Strategic Partnerships offer a broad range of networking and relationship building opportunities.

 More about NSBE Membership